binaryphile/binaryphile.github.io/_posts/2018-08-13-approach-bash-like-a-developer-part-15-strict-mode-caveats.md

 {% highlight bash %}
 ! command
 case $? in
-  0 ) echo false;; # actual error code was lost
+  0 ) echo "command returned false";; # actual error code was lost
-  * ) echo true ;;
+  * ) echo "command returned true" ;;
 esac
 {% endhighlight %}

-In this case, rc will be the opposite of the actual return code, i.e. it will be 0 if *command* threw an error and 1 if it didn't.
+In this case, *$?* will be the opposite of the actual return code, i.e. it will be 0 if *command* threw an error and 1 if it didn't.
 That means you lose the actual error code returned, if it was an error, but if all you care about is whether an error was thrown or not, it works.